wpscott/UxPlay/README.txt

     of the [Raspberry Pi kernel
     tree](https://github.com/raspberrypi/linux), but is not yet included
     in the mainline Linux kernel.
-Distributions for R Pi that supply it include Raspberry Pi OS, Ubuntu, and Manjaro.
-Some others may not.
-    **Without this kernel module, UxPlay cannot use the GPU.**
+Distributions for R Pi that supply it include Raspberry Pi OS, Ubuntu, and Manjaro (all available from Raspberry Pi with their Raspberry Pi Imager).
+Others distributions generally do not provide this: **without this kernel module, UxPlay cannot use the decoding firmware in the GPU.**

 -   The plugin in the upcoming GStreamer-1.22 release will work well, but the one in older releases of GStreamer will not work unless